- Joined

 I don't need 'em enough to risk possible harm resulting from today's ubiquitous "Quicker and Easier" mentality.

-I admit it; I'm weird.
+I know I'm weird.

-I also get off my fat @ss to manually open my garage door, had wash all dishes and pots, and use a bucket to catch the 2.5 gallons of water that would go to waste (waiting for the hot water to arrive from our detached garage's water heater) and bring it to the bathroom to flush the toilet.
+I also get off my fat @ss to manually open my garage door, had wash all dishes and pots, and use a bucket to catch the 2.5 gallons of water that would go to waste (waiting for the hot water to arrive from our detached garage's water heater) and bring the bucket to the bathroom to flush the toilet.

-Enough virtue signaling, below is a way to protect yourself if you do scan QR codes:
+, below is a way to protect yourself if you do scan QR codes:

 From Uncle Sam: